 '''

 The following parameters need not be specified

 If a parameter is left unspecified, it falls back to its default value

 file = "simData" # replaces --openPMD.file,

 given value is the default

 infix = ""

 replaces --openPMD.infix,

 default is "%06T"

-ext = "bp"
+ext = "bp4"

 replaces --openPMD.ext,

-given value is the default
+the default is "bp4" if ADIOS2 is available, else ".h5"

-backend_config = "@./adios_config.json" # replaces --openPMD.json,
+backend_config = "@./adios_config.json"

+replaces --openPMD.json,

 default is "{}"

 data_preparation_strategy = "mappedMemory" # replaces --openPMD.

-→dataPreparationStrategy,
+→ dataPreparationStrategy,

 default is "doubleBuffer"

-range = "10,:::" # replaces --openPMD.range
+range = "10,:,:" # replaces --openPMD.range

 default is ":,:,:"

 Periods and data sources are specified independently per reading application

 The application names can be arbitrary and are not interpreted, except

 potentially for logging and other messages.

 [sink.saxs_scattering.period]

 Each entry here denotes a periodicity combined with data sources requested

 by the reading code from PIConGPU at the specified periodicity

 500 = "species_all"

 A second data sink needs other output data

 All reading requests are merged into one single instance of the openPMD plugin

-(continues on next page)
+Overlapping requests are no problem

+[sink.some_other_name.period]

+Data sources can be specified as a list if needed

+"400:400" = ["E", "B"]

+Time slice syntax is equivalent to that used by --openPMD.period

+"100:300:200,444:444" = "fields_all"

 '''